adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 It determines how much your steering input can overrule the car's own countersteer force when you turn inwards while the car is oversteering.

-A lower value will allow the car to resist your input more if you're trying to turn inwards despite the car oversteering.
+A lower value will allow the car to resist your input more if you're trying to turn inwards when the car oversteering.
 A higher value will give you more direct control, but it makes oversteering easier.

 Think of a lower setting like having a looser grip on the steering wheel and letting it pull back if it wants to.
 A higher setting is more like holding the steering wheel firmly at a certain position.